Internet Sites

 information for anyone interested in the "North China Marines."

-Network Japan This site was set up to provide histories of POW Camps in
+- POW Research Network Japan This site was set up to provide

-there is a magnifying feature on the tool that will allow you to increase the
+there is a magnifying feature in the tool bar that will allow you to increase the

 size to make easy reading.